 - 15.1 The compliance manager will monitor the effectiveness and review the implementation of this policy regularly considering its suitability, adequacy and effectiveness.
 Any improvements identified will be made as soon as possible.
 Internal control systems and procedures will be subject to regular audits to provide assurance that they are effective in countering bribery and corruption. - 15.2 Workers may be expected to complete a self-certification document on a regular basis (depending on their position within the Group and their seniority) either in hard copy or electronically.
 Failure to do so will be investigated by the HR department.
-Completion of this document will demonstrate: - that the worker understands their responsibilities under this policy; and - that the worker will continue to adhere to such responsibilities.
+Completion of this document will demonstrate: - a. that the worker understands their responsibilities under this policy; and - b. that the worker will continue to adhere to such responsibilities.

-This document is located in the 'legal forms' section of our internal document system with reference LGLEF002.
 Notification of the requirement for completion shall be sent to workers at appropriate intervals and all workers will be expected to comply with completion deadlines.